-ACS exposure overheads are listed in Table 6.4.
+ACS exposure overheads are listed in Table 6.5.
 The overhead per exposure is shorter if the exposure is the same as the previous exposure (i.e., the exposures use the same aperture and spectral element, but not necessarily the same exposure times).
 If there is uncertainty about whether the shorter overhead time is appropriate, then use the longer overhead time (to avoid a possible orbit allocation shortfall).

-Table 6.4: ACS Exposure Overheads
+Table 6.5: ACS Exposure Overheads

 SI Mode WFC Overhead time (minutes) SBC Overhead time (minutes) Notes IMAGING/ SPECTROSCOPIC 4.0 1.7 A single exposure or the first exposure in a series of identical exposures.
 IMAGING/ SPECTROSCOPIC 2.5 0.9 Subsequent exposures in an identical series of exposures.
-IMAGING/ SPECTROSCOPIC 5.7 0 Additional overhead for subsequent exposures (except the last) in an identical series of exposures if the exposure time is less than 6 minutes.
-SPECTROSCOPIC N/A N/A Automatically executed (if AUTOIMAGE =YES) imaging exposure for prism spectroscopy (provides the image to co-locate the targets and their spectra; see the ACS Instrument Handbook for details).
+IMAGING/ SPECTROSCOPIC 5.7 0 Buffer dump if exposure will exceed current buffer capacity and exposure is less than 337 seconds. (see the ACS Instrument Handbook for details) SPECTROSCOPIC N/A N/A Automatically executed (if AUTOIMAGE =YES) imaging exposure for prism spectroscopy (provides the image to co-locate the targets and their spectra; see the ACS Instrument Handbook for details).
 SPECTROSCOPIC 7 N/A Automatically executed (if AUTOIMAGE =YES) imaging exposure for grism spectroscopy (provides the image to co-locate the targets and their spectra; see the ACS Instrument Handbook for details).